 A Relief Fund with Heart

-Over the last two years, the Restaurants Care Resilience Fund has provided grants to 674 independent restaurants (318 in 2021 and 356 in 2022).
-That’s 674 burger joints, taquerias, bakeries, and more that got a boost when they needed it most.
+With this additional funding from PG&E, the Restaurants Care Resilience Fund will have provided grants to 788 independent restaurants (318 in 2021, 356 in the Spring of 2022, and 114 in the Fall of 2022).
+That’s 788 burger joints, taquerias, bakeries, and more that got a boost when they needed it most.

-In 2022, the fund was focused on supporting two things that keep a restaurant running – kitchens and crews.
-Grant funds, powered by substantial donations from SoCalGas, PGE&E, and SDG&E could be used to invest in equipment upgrades or retention bonuses.
+In 2022, the fund is focused on supporting two things that keep a restaurant running – kitchens and crews.
+Grant funds, powered by substantial donations from SoCalGas, PGE&E, and SDG&E can be used to invest in equipment upgrades or retention bonuses.

 And we’re not stopping there!
 Wells Fargo is powering one year of small business support services for the restaurants.
 Monthly trainings, discounts, and access to experts will build long-term resilience for our restaurant community.

 Restaurants Care was created in 2017 as a safety-net for food and beverage workers, and that hasn’t stopped!
 Year-round we help the servers, cooks, and dishwashers at the heart of restaurants.
 To learn more about hardship grants for food and beverage workers click here.

 Free support services

 Kitchens and crews keep restaurants running – let’s make them more resilient!

 In 2022, the Resilience Fund is investing in the two things that keep a restaurant running—kitchens and crews.
 Grants are awarded to restaurants for kitchen equipment upgrades or retention bonuses.

 a bit about the restaurants